zapateros/Synacor-Challenge/README.md

 And there it is, code 4/8!

 ## Chapter 5: Manual or automatic?
 To earn the next code, you have to play a text-based adventure game. **Beware: I am not giving hints about what steps you should take; I am giving you the fastest way in completing the game straight-up.** I really advise you to just play the game, as it is quite amusing.
 You can just use the *go* function to input your concecutive choices.
 However, especially when starting over and over again, you really want to write multiple inputs at once.
 Therefore I add a the option to input your choices manually (one at a time) or automatic (multiple at once).
-The mode starts at "auto" but you can switch by calling ```set_mode("manual")```.
+The mode starts at "auto" but you can switch it by calling ```set_mode("manual")```.
 If the mode is "auto", the function *go* eats a vector of characters, called *input_chars*.
 The input could be something like this:
 ```R
 inputs <-c("doorway", "north", "north", "bridge")
 input_chars <- unlist(strsplit(paste0(inputs,"0"),""))